 - 1. Net debt is a capital management measure.
 See Specified Financial Measures in the Advisories. - 2.
 The debt used in the Debt to EBITDA calculation includes bank indebtedness, letters of credit, and dividends declared in accordance with the Company's credit agreements. - 3.
 The EBITDA used in the Debt to EBITDA calculation is adjusted for non-cash items, transaction costs and extraordinary and non-recurring items such as material acquisitions or dispositions in accordance with the Company's credit agreements. - 4.
 Copies of the Company's credit agreements may be accessed through the SEDAR+ website (www.sedarplus.ca). - 5.
-See price assumptions on slide 32.
+Fixed rate debt includes interest rate swap contracts applied to bank debt.

-1. Hedge positions current to October 24, 2023.
+1. Hedge positions current to January 5, 2024.